The Winners of the 2015 Kids Art Contests:

 On the 40th anniversary of Earth Day, we’d like you to ignore the politics and recapture this excitement about preserving the environment and about enjoying and reconnecting to nature.

-To that end, we’re sponsoring an Earth Day contest (open to all ages).
+We sponsored an Earth Day contest.
 Pleasesend us one simple practical idea by April 19th that we can all use to help the environment or reconnect with nature, guided by these words:

 It doesn’t have to be a grand or complicated idea.
 For example, maybe someone can think of a way for people to remember to bring reusable grocery bags to the store.
 The winner, announced on Earth Day, will receive either the poster above or below (printed on FSC certified paper) or a 100% cotton t-shirt or onesie, made and printed in the U.S (their choice).